Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

-1. Microwave the milk until warm to the touch.
-Mix in the sugar and yeast and set aside for ~10 mins until frothy.
+1. Microwave the 1.5 cups milk until warm to the touch.
+Mix in the 1 Tbsp sugar and 1 Tbsp yeast and set aside for ~10 mins until frothy.
 Once the milk/yeast mixture is frothy, beat in one egg to the mixture.

 • Tip: Test the temperature of the milk by dipping your finger into the milk.
 If it’s too hot, let it cool down or else you’ll end up cooking the yeast.
 If it’s too cold, then the yeast won’t activate.